Adventure to the Land of the Nine Dragons

 Saturday, November 21

-Rise for a refreshing breakfast and then our guides will whisk us to the airport as we head home to enjoy the Thanksgiving holidays with our families.
+Rise for a refreshing breakfast and then we are making for the airport as we head home to enjoy the Thanksgiving holidays with our families.

 Comfortable Shoes